Wetland Determinations (also called Wetland Delineations

 The WDO requires that the delineated boundaries of wetlands/waters be flagged or staked and surveyed for inclusion on site development plans and eventual permitting purposes.
 A field boundary verification is recommended before surveying the locations of wetland flags.
 See the Jurisdictional Determinations link to the left for more information on boundary verifications.

 Wetland Determinations on Agricultural Land (Cropland)

 If the proposed development site contains agricultural land (i.e., cropland, pasture land, orchards, vineyards, and nurseries, confined feeding operations and equestrian facilities that are farmed currently, or land that has been farmed at least one year in the last five years), an agricultural land wetland determination needs to be performed following the current federal Natural Resource Conservation Service (NRCS) procedures—as clarified in SMC’s Regulatory Guidance Memorandum for Agricultural Land Wetland Determinations, RGM # 2022-01—to determine if “farmed wetlands” are present on the site.
-The NRCS procedures involve an office review of U.S. Farm Services Agency (FSA) aerial slide imagery for certain years, depending on the site location, and a field review to confirm the presence of hydric soil(s) in suspected farmed wetland areas.
+The procedure involves an office review of aerial imagery for certain years followed by a field review to confirm the presence of hydric soil(s) in suspected farmed wetland areas.

-Digital imagery (jpeg format) of FSA aerial slides for Lake County farmed wetland determinations can be ordered on-line using the McHenry-Lake SWCD FSA Slides Order Form.
-Refer to Section A in the above-referenced SMC Guidance for Agricultural Land Wetland Determinations (March 20, 2012) for the designated slide years to be reviewed, depending on which NWS recording station is nearest to your project site—Antioch, Barrington or Waukegan.
-SMC recommends ordering nine (9) years of FSA aerial slides for each project site, including the two (2) WET indicator slide years, five (5) PRIMARY normal precipitation years, and two (2) SECONDARY normal precipitation years.
-Note: The on-line order form indicates that 2002 aerial slides are not available; however, that only applies to McHenry County slides.
-The 2002 aerial slides are available for Lake County.
+Digital imagery (jpeg format) of Food Security Act aerial slides for use in Lake County farmed wetland determinations can be ordered online using the McHenry-Lake SWCD FSA Slides Order Form (PDF).
+Refer to Section A in the above-referenced SMC Regulatory Guidance Memorandum for Agricultural Land Wetland Determinations, RGM #2022-01 (PDF) for the designated slide years to be reviewed.
+The slide years depend on which NWS recording station is nearest to your project site: Antioch, Barrington or Highland Park.
+SMC recommends ordering all indicator slide years—both primary and secondary—for both normal and wet conditions.
+Note: The online FSA Slides Order Form indicates that 2002 aerial slides are not available; however, that only applies to McHenry County slides; the 2002 aerial slides are available for Lake County sites.

-To facilitate the Lake County Stormwater Management Commission’s (SMC) review of farmed wetland determinations, we request that copies of all FSA aerial slide images reviewed be provided with the wetland determination report.
+To facilitate SMC’s review of farmed wetland determinations, copies of all aerial images reviewed should be provided with the wetland determination report.
 Further, we request the determination results be summarized in tabular form (see example in the SMC RGM #2022-01).
 Digital format (jpeg) is preferred, but SMC also accepts clear, legible color PDFs.

 Wetland Determination Report

-· A plan showing the surveyed boundaries of delineated wetlands/waters within the development site and the approximate boundaries of off-site wetlands/water within the maximum buffer requirements adjoining the development site;
+- A plan showing the surveyed boundaries of delineated wetlands/waters within the development site and the approximate boundaries of off-site wetlands/water within the maximum buffer requirements adjoining the development site;

-· An aerial photograph showing the on-site delineated wetlands/waters, including field sampling point locations, and approximate boundaries of off-site wetlands/waters on adjoining properties;
+- An aerial photograph showing the development site boundary, on-site delineated wetlands/waters (including field sampling point locations), and approximate boundaries of off-site wetlands/waters on adjoining properties;

-· Copies of reference maps (most recent versions) for the site, including the U.S. Geological Survey (USGS) quadrangle map, Lake County Wetland Inventory map, Federal Emergency Management Agency (FEMA) floodplain map, Lake County Soil Survey map, and USGS flood of record map (i.e., hydrologic atlas);
+- Copies of reference maps* (most recent versions) showing the development site boundary, including the U.S Geological Survey (USGS) quadrangle map, Lake County Wetland Inventory map, Federal Emergency Management Agency (FEMA) floodplain map, Lake County Soil Survey map, and USGS flood of record map (i.e., hydrologic atlas**);

-· U.S. Army Corps of Engineers data sheets (current version) and color photographs for each representative wetland and upland sampling point*** including data taken in suspect areas;
+- U.S Army Corps of Engineers data sheets (current version) and color photographs for each representative wetland and upland sampling point*** including data taken in suspect areas;

-· A written description of each wetland, including a floristic quality assessment (FQA) as determined by methodology contained in Swink, F. and G. Wilhelm’s Plants of the Chicago Region Floristic Quality Assessment Calculator (current version).
+- A written description of each wetland, including a floristic quality assessment (FQA) using the Chicago Region Floristic Quality Assessment Calculator (current version).
 FQAs shall generally be conducted between May 15 and October 1, which approximates the growing season for Lake County’s native plant; and

-· A farmed wetland determination, if applicable – see the "Wetland Determinations on Agricultural Land (Cropland)" above.
+- A farmed wetland determination, if applicable - see the section on "Wetland Determinations on Agricultural Land (Cropland)" above.
 The approximate boundaries of farmed wetlands on the development site shall be shown on the plan and aerial photograph referenced above.